 What is a checking account for bad credit?

-But just like you can rebuild credit, banking privileges can be restored with a checking account for bad credit.
+Just like you can rebuild credit, banking privileges can be restored by responsibly managing a checking account for bad credit.

 Reasons people with bad credit need a bank account?

-- Check-cashing stores are expensive.
-Using check cashing services to access the funds in your paycheck is time-consuming and costly.
-According to the Financial Health Network, unbanked and underbanked Americans spent $189 billion in fees and interest on financial products in 2018.
+• Check-cashing stores are expensive.
+Using check-cashing services to access the funds in your paycheck is time-consuming and costly.
+According to the Financial Health Network, Americans spent $1.5 billion in check-cashing fees at nonbanks in 2021.

-- Lack of a banking relationship.
+• Lack of a banking relationship.
 Another major issue with conducting financial transactions without a bank account is the lack of a banking relationship.
-Not having a banking relationship can make it tough to get a car loan or mortgage.
+Not having a banking relationship can make it tough to get a car loan or mortgage loan.
 Many lenders won't even consider a loan application if you don't have a bank account.

 Avoid overdrafts with your new account